turbo-gecko/TEC/Software/Games/moon.md

   - Display 'how to play' instructions.
 (Done)
   - Add 'Abort' and 'Replay'.
 (Done)
   - Add sound effects.
 (Done)
-  - Add fuel level bar graph.
+  - Add throttle entry timeout bar graph.
+(Done)
   - Add bar graphs on the LCD for height and velocity.
   - Graphical shenanigans on the graphical LCD.